messica/pmpro-toolkit/readme.txt

 == Changelog ==

 = .1.1 =
 * Added "View as" access filter.
-Lets admins view any page as a particular membership level.
+Lets admins view any page as a specific membership level.
 Add "?pmprodev_view_as=3-2-1" to the query string.

 = .1 =
 * This is the initial version of the plugin.